sapphire-bt/incoming-reader/README.md

 A Python script is also included for batch exporting to OBJ format.

+Also available as a Node.js script, written in TypeScript.

 ## Key Features
 * File data can be used with [three.js](https://threejs.org/) to render models in-browser: